leske42/CPP09/README.md

 <br>

-If you observe the above table, you can see what the Jacobstahl sequence does *beautifully*.
+If you observe the above table, you can see what the Jacobstahl sequence does beautifully.
 Table 1 shows that the amount of comparisons needed always increases at a field size of the next power of 2 (for example, there is an increase in comparisons at 1, 4, 8, and 16 elements).
 Jacobstahl *keeps your search field size just below this treshold, for as long as possible*.
 Since beginning from 2<sup>n</sup> elements you would have a required comparison number increase, you can be sure as hell your n<sup>th</sup> search field size will be *exactly* 2<sup>n</sup> - 1. **This** is why Jacobstahl is crazy optimized for binary insertion.
-You might even get lucky on each turn and insert right from your next search field, but like at approach 2, this is not part of the calculation.

 ### But how to keep track of my pairs?

+In my above examples, you could see perhaps the biggest challenge one can face when implementing the algorithm.
+Remember that in **step 1**, we had to create pairs.
+When it comes to **step 3**, the insertion phase, you need to strongly rely on these pairs, because when it comes to the binary insertion, each B gets inserted *left from* its pair, and everything right from its pair can be ignored.
+If we don't keep track of the pairs, each B needs to be inserted *on a search field covering the whole container A*.
+This means more comparisons than any of the approaches listed before.

+But there are multiple levels of recursion between most step 1s and corresponding step 3s.
+Let's say you have a container of 22 elements, separating it into 11 As and 11 Bs is the very first step in your algorithm.
+Merging the 11 Bs into the now-sorted As should be the very last.
+It's easy to say "pick an A and find its pair" - but how to know which B used to belong to it?

+The first and most important thing I want to say about this: **DO NOT use std::find for this purpose!**

+This approach includes not taking duplicates, then for every A, saving what your original B was at **step 1**, and using `std::find` to find it in the unsorted container when you arrive at **step 3** (this could return in a false positive if you take duplicates, hence the exclusion).
+A lot of people do this, but it's wrong, and is completely against the purpose of the algorithm.

+Like I mentioned earlier, the point of merge insertion is sorting your elements with the least amount of comparisons between any two `T`. `std::find` will use binary search to find its target in the unsorted container - on each turn comparing two `T` which each other, which could be completely avoided, had we kept proper track of the relationship between As and Bs from the beginning.
+Remember that our base assumption is that comparing any two `T` is a very expensive operation.

+Since `std::find` is basically just a binary search, using it for the binary insertion phase (finding where exactly to insert within your custom boundaries) is, of course, fine.
+While I would personally recommend you to write your own binary search algorithm to better understand the process, this is also a valid approach. **But using std::find to find which B belongs to a certain A is not acceptable.** A properly implemented Ford-Johnson should have no issue with duplicates.

+There are many other ways to tackle this challenge, although this is arguably the hardest part of any implementation.
+[Xaver](https://github.com/rwxg) had a solution using `std::pair`s and "ancestor pointers" pointing at the pairs they were derived from.
+I also know [Michi](https://github.com/HeiMichael) treats groups of `T` that have ever been compared as one unit that moves together, and then always compares the "top" element of two units with each other (see picture).